arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 **Estimated time to completion:**

+@estimated_time

 **Pre-requisites**

 Before you start this module, make sure you

 * Know how to access a command line interface (CLI) on your computer.
-* Configure Git on your computer.
+* Have Git configured on your computer.
-* The ability to edit plain text `.txt` documents.
+* Can edit plain text `.txt` documents.
 A text editor is different from a word processor (i.e. Microsoft Word or Google Docs), in that text editors create files that consist only of text, no formatting at all.
 Here is a [tutorial on editing text files using `nano`](https://swcarpentry.github.io/shell-novice/03-create/#create-a-text-file), one of many text editors that you can access directly from the command line interface (CLI).

 **Learning Objectives**